How to say in order for/so that in Italian

-When to use affinché, in modo che, or così che
+When to use affinché, in modo che, or così che?

 Affinché, in modo che, and così che are not very common in oral Italian.
+However, they are in written language.

-This is because they require the congiuntivo (the subjunctive), which is a complex verb tense, and oral language doesn’t get along very well with complex rules.
+This is because they require congiuntivo (the subjunctive), which is a complex verb tense, and oral language doesn’t get along very well with complex rules.

-Also, we use these words when we’re referring to someone different from the person we mentioned in the main sentence, like in the example below:
+We also use these words when we’re referring to someone different from the person we mentioned in the main sentence, like in the example below:

 Pulisco io affinché tu possa riposarti.